 - No later than the first week of November for spring semester housing changes

 - Students returning in January from study abroad or leave can indicate the accommodation on their housing preference form and send documentation by January 1st

 Please note that housing accommodations are only for the student requesting the accommodation and may not include current or potential roommates.
-Assignment and/or reassignment is based on space availability and the needs identified in the recommendation letter issued by Wesleyan's medical professionals.
-While a student may feel strongly they should be placed in a specific residence, Residential Life will evaluate the recommendation and spaces available to determine the appropriate accommodation with the Wesleyan medical professionals.
+Assignment and/or reassignment is based on space availability and the needs identified in the disability documentation received.
+While a student may feel strongly they should be placed in a specific residence.
+Residential Life will evaluate the recommendation and spaces available to determine the appropriate accommodation in consultation with the Housing Accommodation Review Committee.
 While a student does have the right to decline an offered assignment, Residential Life may not be able to offer another option.